New Ideas in Constraining Nuclear Forces: Introduction

 The choice of $\Lambda_b$ confines the choice of the low-energy degrees of freedom.
 For instance in QCD, with a hard scale $\Lambda_b = m_{\pi}$, pionic degrees of freedom are integrated out.
-The resulting so-called pionless EFT~\cite{VANKOLCK1999273,Chen:1999tn} offers several advantageous avenues for analytical work and studies of renormalizability, but its domain of applicability beyond the lightest nuclei is unknown and currently being explored~\cite{platter2005,Barnea:2013uqa,Contessi:2017rww,Bansal:2017pwn}.
+The resulting pionless EFT~\cite{VANKOLCK1999273,Chen:1999tn} offers several advantageous avenues for analytical work and studies of renormalizability, but its domain of applicability beyond the lightest nuclei is unknown and currently being explored~\cite{platter2005,Barnea:2013uqa,Contessi:2017rww,Bansal:2017pwn}.
 Once the relevant soft scale approaches $m_{\pi}$, the hard scale must be shifted.
-A natural choice is $\Lambda_b \sim M_{N}$, and consequently the EFT must explicitly include the pion.
+A natural choice is the spontaneous chiral symmetry breaking scale, roughly the mass of the $\rho$ meson, $\Lambda_b \sim m_{\rho}$.
+Consequently the EFT must explicitly include the pion.
 This formulation is called pionfull EFT, or chiral EFT~\cite{ORDONEZ1992459,Ordonez:1993tn}.
 In contrast to pionless EFT, observables in chiral EFT can be challenging to obtain analytically even in the few-nucleon sector, and predictions rely on numerical studies.
-In addition, nucleon resonances might have to be explicitly included in the effective Lagrangian, e.g., the $\Delta$ isobar for $p\sim 2m_{\pi}$~\cite{vanKolck1994}.
+In addition, nucleon resonances might have to be explicitly included in the effective Lagrangian, e.g., the $\Delta$ isobar when $p\sim 2m_{\pi}$~\cite{vanKolck1994}.